Visit Colmar, one of Alsace’s most beautiful towns

 Numerous services and activities are also available to entertain you and make your stay as pleasant as possible (fishing pond, kids’ club, evening entertainment, restaurant, mini-market, etc.).

-It would be a shame to stay at a campsite near Colmar without taking the time to visit this superb town in the Haut-Rhin region.
+It would be a shame to stay at a campsite near Colmar without taking the time to visit this superb Haut-Rhin town.
 Spend a few hours or a day exploring the wonders of this Alsatian city.